 Inventory varies by location

 When you sign up for the service, you share your preferences to create your grocery order.
-Deliveries are made on a weekly or biweekly basis, and delivery fees range from $4.99 to $8.99.
+Deliveries are made on a weekly or biweekly basis, with a $5.99 delivery fee that's waived on orders over $60.
 Shopping and delivery windows are assigned, which can feel a bit frustrating, but since Imperfect’s system is designed to reduce carbon emissions and food waste, it's hard to be too annoyed.
-Though the service is not yet available nationwide, its extensive reach (as of April 2021) includes the West Coast, Midwest, much of the East Coast, and the West South Central Region (Texas and Louisiana).
+Though the service is not yet available nationwide, its extensive reach (as of June 2022) includes the West Coast, Midwest, much of the East Coast, and the West South Central Region (Texas and Louisiana).

 Why We Chose It: Grocery delivery apps can often feel clunky and challenging to navigate, but Shipt’s is sleek, intuitive, and easy to use.

 Not as many store options as other services

 In terms of shopping experience, Shipt feels very similar to Instacart.
 You can order groceries from a variety of local and chain stores, such as Costco, Winn-Dixie, Publix, Kroger, Target, Von's, and CVS via Shipt’s website or its app (available for iOS and Android).
 You can schedule deliveries as soon as one hour after placing your order, and shoppers are available anytime a store is open.